|Semester 1 Credit Value:||10|

 |Guided Independent Study||Directed research and reading||24||1:00||24:00||Assigned reading after every lecture – 2 hour per week|

 |Guided Independent Study||Student-led group activity||5||1:00||5:00||Completion of small group tasks|

 |Guided Independent Study||Independent study||37||1:00||37:00||Revise lecture notes|

 Lectures will provide the framework for introducing core concepts in developmental and social psychology.
 During the session students will be encouraged to interact with each other through the use of discussion exercises and short group tasks.
-Video recordings of children engaged in classic developmental psychology studies will be used to show research in practice.
-Question and Answer sessions will follow each lecture, and will be related to the lecture materials.
-Students will attempt short quiz questions individually, before the lecturer provides detailed answers, accompanied by a PowerPoint presentation and oral commentary.
-Private and self study, using the recommended text will provide further depth of understanding.
+Video footage of studies will be used to show research in practice and to demonstrate theoretical aspects.
+Question and Answer sessions will be included in each lecture, and will be related to the lecture materials.
+Students will be given hand-outs in the lectures which are to be completed both during the session and in their own time answers will be discussed in sessions and these will also help to provide a revision aid for students, Lectures will included PowerPoint presentation and oral commentary.
+Private and self-study, using the recommended text will provide further depth of understanding.